-Caveat… this is likely not the option you want to pursue for a small to medium scale Minecraft server… Lightsail will be more cost-effective due to the amount of data transfer involved.
+Caveat… an EC2 server is likely not the option you want to pursue for a small to medium scale Minecraft server… Lightsail will be more cost-effective due to the amount of data transfer involved.
 Also, this is partly an exercise it navigating Amazon Linux as a largely Ubuntu user.
 If you really want to host your own Minecraft server on a virtual server, I’ve also done this exercise minus 90% of the steps on a 2GB Linode (get a $100, 60-day credit through that referral link) and you will not get a huge egress bill for the insane amount of data you transfer out.
 OR if you want a fairly plug-and-play solution, PebbleHost offers Minecraft hosting for as little as $1/month ($3-5 basic plan recommended depending on your needs)

 Purchase a Domain